victorpatru/Rebuilding-Google-Docs/README.md

 * Using React Hot Toast to handle notifications on the page
 * Using Firebase React Hooks to fetch data from our Firestore database
 * Using NextJS's routing features
+* Extracting user information from the Google Auth login to display the user profile picture in our application
 * Working with environment variables